Stash App Review 2021: Fractional Share Investing

 Stash banking features

-As you receive a bank account with your enrollment in Stash, let's review those features.
-The first is that you automatically get a debit card with no credit check.
-(They use your Social Security Number to confirm your identity.)
-This account is specifically for you to earn without debt or interest — no APY and no APR.
+The first is that you automatically get a debit card with no credit check (they use your SSN to confirm your identity).
+This account is specifically built to earn without debt or interest — no APY and no APR.

 There are no fees associated with a Stash account.
 There are also no minimum balances you need to obtain.
 You won't be charged with overdraft fees because you simply cannot go over your limit.
 This means you may have a charge denied, but you won't be paying hefty fees and going negative.

 Because your investing and bank account are connected, you will not have to wait for your investments to grow.
 Stash invests as you spend.